gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 "It's safe enough if you're sensible enough to stay on the paths," Indy said, her tone making it clear exactly how sensible she thought the *tralpa* was.

-"But it's three days on foot, and I'd be surprised if that pudgy goof has ever gone more than a hundred strides off a paved road in his life," Grappa Gas growled.
+"But it's three days on foot, and I'd be surprised if that pudgy camel has ever gone more than a hundred strides off a paved road in his life," Grappa Gas growled.
 "If he trips and breaks his leg, we'll have the Pilots' own job explaining what happened to him."